brentvollebregt/quick-script/README.md

 ## Scripts included
  - [Remove edge quotes](scripts/remove_edge_quotes.py): Will remove edge quotes from the string in your current clipboard (one or both sides)
  - [Save Clipboard to File](cripts/save_clipboard_to_file.py): Will request where to save the current clipboard contents to.
 Supports images and text (will save to .bmp/.txt)

+## Note
+Currently nothing is attached to the settings button, this may be removed later.